 James Anderson set to miss England’s Ashes opener in Brisbane

-A report in The Cricketer suggests Anderson has picked up a minor calf problem which will see him miss the first Test.
+The record-breaking seamer is being held back for the second Test in Adelaide.

-England’s record wicket-taker James Anderson is set to miss the Ashes opener in Brisbane
+England’s record wicket-taker James Anderson will sit out the Ashes opener in Brisbane after England opted to hold him back as a precaution.

-The 39-year-old seamer was inked in to lead the attack against Australia at The Gabba on Wednesday and trained as normal in the tourists’ last major practice session 48 hours ahead of the match.
+The 39-year-old seamer had been widely expected to lead the attack against Australia at The Gabba on Wednesday and trained at full intensity in the tourists’ last major practice session two days out.

-But a report in The Cricketer suggests Anderson has picked up a minor calf problem which will see him miss the first Test.
-The PA news agency understands the decision has been made to leave him out of the squad, with a view to having him available by the time the series moves on to a day/night contest in Adelaide.

-It would be no surprise if England have acted cautiously over Anderson’s fitness.
-He had just recovered from an earlier, more serious, calf injury coming into the 2019 Ashes on home soil but broke down with a recurrence on the first morning.
+A report in The Cricketer suggested Anderson’s absence came after he picked up a minor calf problem, but a team spokesperson said the decision was instead a question of pragmatism rather than fitness.

+Rain ruined much of England’s planned warm-up programme and, with precious little breathing room between games in a congested series, Anderson will not be risked in the curtain-raiser.
+Looming large in that decision is the memory of the 2019 Ashes, when he suffered a recurrence of a previous calf issue on the first morning of the first Test.

-He left England a man down for the remainder of the match and played no further part in the series, which was drawn 2-2 as Australia retained the urn.
+That left England a man down for the remainder of the match and Anderson played no further part in the series, which was drawn 2-2 as Australia retained the urn.

+“Jimmy is fit to play, and is not carrying an injury.
+With five Tests in six weeks the plan was to get him ready for the second Test in Adelaide ” said a team spokesperson.

+“With the limited build-up we have had so far on the tour, both him and the management didn’t want to take the risk of him playing after what had happened in 2019 at Edgbaston, when he broke down on the first morning.
+He bowled at full capacity yesterday for just short of an hour and was in a good place physically.

-With bad weather forecast in the coming days and Anderson viewed as crucial for the second Test – where the pink Kookaburra is expected to swing under the floodlights – all signs pointed towards standing him down as soon as there were concerns.
+With more bad weather forecast in the coming days and Anderson viewed as crucial for the second Test – where the pink Kookaburra is expected to swing under the floodlights – England have gambled on leaving out their most reliable performer.

-While England will lose class, control and the small matter of 632 Test wickets in Anderson’s absence, the presence of Chris Woakes and Stuart Broad mean England do not lack for experienced leaders of the attack.
+He takes with him huge reserves of class and control – as well as the small matter of 632 Test wickets in Anderson’s absence – but his likely stand-in, Chris Woakes, offers much of the same qualities.

-Broad is currently coming back from a calf injury of his own, and will need to convince England he is not a fitness risk, but Woakes now seems likely to play as a bankable all-round option who stiffens the lower order.
+Perhaps importantly, the Warwickshire man is also an accomplished batter and stiffens the lower order considerably.

 Register for free to continue reading